AnshKetchum/resumeop/README.md

 for an open source model with a couple minutes of effort.

 ## Setup
+Tested with python 3.10 so far.
+Any version above 3.10 (11, 12) or 3.9 should work without much of a problem.

 ### Step 1: Repo
 1. Clone the repository in whichever way you see fit.